sp4wn-owner/Spawn/README.md

 Spawn is a free peer-to-peer telepresence robotics platform that serves as a middleware solution between robots and end users.
 Its quick setup time facilitates the rapid deployment of custom telepresence robots and devices without the complexities of networking or communication management.

 ### Before setting up your robot, create an account on [Spawn](https://sp4wn.com) || [https://sp4wn.com](https://sp4wn.com)
 - Accounts are anonymous, but are still required to properly route traffic.
-Once the token system is live, we'll require 2FA and basic personal information to purchase/withdraw tokens.
-- Since this is a p2p application, streams are only sent through the p2p connection thus keeping sessions private and resulting in the lowest latency possible.
+Since this is a p2p application, streams are securely sent through the p2p connection thus keeping sessions private and resulting in the lowest latency possible.
+However, in the event that a p2p connection could not be properly established, traffic will be routed through a global network of TURN servers leading to a slight increase in latency.

 ## Features: